The Most Nutritious Diet For Women With Endometriosis

 Therefore, we should avoid or cut down on foods such as flour, bread, pastries, pasta, couscous, fermented beverages from these cereals, battered foods, some cold cuts, cheeses and pates, some candy, etc.

 We must be attentive to product labels, as some may surprise us.
-Whenever we can, we should try to find foods that are stamped “gluten-free” that is increasingly being put on product labels.
+Whenever we can, we should try to find foods that are stamped “gluten-free“.

-To better cope with this major change in our diet, we should also know the foods that we can eat that do not contain gluten, which are as follows:
+To cope with this major change in our diet, we should also know the foods that we can eat as they don’t contain gluten:

 - Buckwheat (actually not a wheat)